kawaicheung/book-on-naming-things/manuscript/0_C_WhyDoesNamingMatter.md

 ---

 ***A quick note:** All of the examples I'll discuss are written in Microsoft's C# language and use object-oriented principles.
 But, those are just tangential details and shouldn't get in the way even if you've never programmed in C# before.
 Regardless of what language or style of programming you use, it's the thought-process that I hope you take away from each example.*

+*Many of my examples also come from my work developing DoneDone, an issue tracker and customer support tool.
+In a book like this, It's critical to see real examples of imperfect code rather than fabricated ones.*